pete-wn/exiletools-indexer/README.md

 1. Perl w/ many modules (detail to be added, but perl will tell you)
 2. MariaDB server
 3. ElasticSearch server

+The setup directory contains an example SQL file that will set up the databases required, and a simple perl script that will create the necessary Elastic Search indexes with the right settings/dynamic mappings/etc. Then you'll need to edit the config file with the locations, database information (including a credentials file), Elastic Search host, etc. Once everything is up and running you should be able to start running the pipeline! :o

 # Indexer Pipeline